10up/Engineering-Best-Practices/_includes/markdown/PHP.md

 The similar structure of the namespace and the static class will allow for simple onboarding to either style of project (and a quick upgrade to PHP namespaces if and when WordPress raises its minimum version requirements).

 Anything declared in the global namespace, including a namespace itself, should be written in such a way as to ensure uniqueness.
-A namespace like ```tenup``` is (most likely) unique; ```theme``` is not.
+A namespace like ```TenUp``` is (most likely) unique; ```theme``` is not.
 A simple way to ensure uniqueness is to prefix a declaration with unique prefix.

 #### Object Design